 According to Dr. Vince Lea, Head of Wildlife Monitoring at the CRT, “having a variety of shapes and sizes of hedge will benefit the greatest range of species on a farm, from tightly clipped to overgrown but it’s important to understand the farm’s objectives.
 If shade is a worry, allow hedges running roughly north-south to grow large, while keeping east-west hedgerows shorter.
 Fundamentally hedgerows are ‘managed habitats’ and should be integrated into a farm’s plan, not seen as a nuisance to be managed separately.
 The network of habitat connections provided by hedgerows allow wildlife to move across the landscape; more important than ever as species’ distributions move northwards in response to climate change.
 That’s why it’s so important to protect the farmed countryside, its wildlife and to value the people with the knowledge and skills to look after it”.

-The CRT are hoping to re-print the “Farmer’s Pocket Guide to Hedgerow and Field Margin Management” as a special edition and make it available in a digital format as part of our Silver Jubilee Year, in 2018.
+The CRT alongside CRT tenant farmer Tim Scott will be hosting the National Hedge Laying Championships in 2018 at Lark Rise farm in Barton near Cambridge.
+We are hoping to re-print the “Farmer’s Pocket Guide to Hedgerow and Field Margin Management” as a special edition and make it available in a digital format next year to celebrate our Silver Jubilee Year and hosting the championships.

 Please register your interest here if you would like to receive a free copy.